stakkr-org/stakkr/docs/pages/configuration.rst

 HTTPS
 -----
-If you need to work with websites in HTTPS, change the urls to *https://*.
+Stakkr is now full https with an self-signed certificate.
 If you don't want to accept the certificate everytime, you can ask chrome to accept all *localhost* certificates by calling ``chrome://flags/#allow-insecure-localhost`` as a URL.